Nursing Pad Guide: Which Type Is Best for You?

 Sometimes one type of pad isn't enough.
 I developed what I call my "pad portfolio" (yes, I'm a nerd).
 Silver cups for healing, disposables for outings, and reusable pads for everyday wear.
 It's like having a wardrobe for your nipples - which is a sentence I never thought I'd write.

-And here's a tip nobody tells you: keep a spare set of everything in your car.
+And here's a tip nobody tells you: keep a spare set in every bag you own.
 Trust me, the day you forget to pack extras is the day your breasts decide to recreate Niagara Falls in the middle of your work meeting.

 Beyond Basic Breast Pads